curl/curl/docs/CLIENT-WRITERS.md

 ## Enhanced Use

 HTTP is the protocol in curl that makes use of the client writer chain by adding writers to it.
 When the `libcurl` application set `CURLOPT_ACCEPT_ENCODING` (as `curl` does with `--compressed`), the server is offered an `Accept-Encoding` header with the algorithms supported.
 The server then may choose to send the response body compressed.
 For example using `gzip` or `brotli` or even both.

-In the server's response, there then will be a `Content-Encoding` header listing the encoding applied.
-If supported by `libcurl` it will then decompress the content before writing it out to the client.
+In the server's response, if there is a `Content-Encoding` header listing the encoding applied.
+If supported by `libcurl` it then decompresses the content before writing it out to the client.
 How does it do that?

-The HTTP protocol will add client writers in phase `CURL_CW_CONTENT_DECODE` on seeing such a header.
-For each encoding listed, it will add the corresponding writer.
+The HTTP protocol adds client writers in phase `CURL_CW_CONTENT_DECODE` on seeing such a header.
+For each encoding listed, it adds the corresponding writer.
 The response from the server is then passed through `Curl_client_write()` to the writers that decode it.
 If several encodings had been applied the writer chain decodes them in the proper order.

 When the server provides a `Content-Length` header, that value applies to the *compressed* content.
-So length checks on the response bytes must happen *before* it gets decoded.
+Length checks on the response bytes must happen *before* it gets decoded.
 That is why this check happens in phase `CURL_CW_PROTOCOL` which always is ordered before writers in phase `CURL_CW_CONTENT_DECODE`.

 What else?